nyaxt/tcpmss-uspace/README.md

 # tcpmss-uspace.c

 tcpmss-uspace is TCPMSS iptables target equivalent in userspace.
+Now that nftables have evolved to support clamping natively in Linux kernel 4.14, the original use case is obsolete.
+See [the article in nftables wiki](https://wiki.nftables.org/wiki-nftables/index.php/Mangle_TCP_options) for more details.

 ## Using tcpmss-uspace w/ nftables
-tcpmss-uspace can be used to clamp MSS on nftables env, where [xt TCPMSS is not yet supported (as of May 2017).](https://wiki.nftables.org/wiki-nftables/index.php/Supported_features_compared_to_xtables#tcpmss).
+tcpmss-uspace was originally made as a workaround to clamp MSS on nftables env.

 ### Sample nftables.conf:
 ```